Year 11

 • At least 10 credits (1 semester) of Mathematics

 At Stage 1, a few subjects are offered as pairs of units, both of which are seen as prerequisites for Stage 2.
-Subjects in this category include English, Mathematical Methods, Specialist Maths, Physics, Chemistry and General Mathematics.
+Subjects in this category include English, Mathematical Methods, Specialist Mathematics, Physics, Chemistry and General Mathematics.
 However, most of the subjects offered at Year 11 are offered as single units.
 These provide the opportunity for you to try a range of subjects before making a commitment at Year 12.

 You’ll have formal examinations in each semester in most subjects.
 We see the examination experience as an important aspect of our program.
 Undertaking Year 11 examinations is also a significant element contributing to the assessment process of our Partner’s Pathway Program.